Skip to contents

 Residual analysis

-visstat() checks the normal distribution of the standardised residuals derived from lm() both graphically and with the Shapiro-Wilk and Anderson test (analogue to section Residual analysis).
-If the p-values of the null that the standardised residuals are normally distributed of both Shapiro-Wilk and Anderson test are smaller than 1-conf.int, the title of the residual plot will display the message “Requirement of normally distributed residuals not met”.
+visstat() checks the normality of the standardised residuals from lm() both graphically and using the Shapiro-Wilk and Anderson-Darling tests.
+If the pp-values for the null hypothesis of normally distributed residuals from both tests are smaller than 11 -conf.int, the title of the residual plot will display the message: “Requirement of normally distributed residuals not met”.

 Examples